DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge.md

 ## Week 6: lesson observations

-Use the materials below to plan observations of colleagues or yourself ahead of your mentor catch-up.
+### ECTs

-Duration: 60 minutes.
+Use the materials below to plan observations of colleagues or yourself ahead of your mentor catch-up (60 minutes).

 1. [Instructions](/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-6-ect-instructions)
 2. [Intended outcomes](/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-6-ect-intended-outcomes)